 - UPS Next Day Air Shipping (Guaranteed next-day delivery)

 - UPS 2nd-Day Air Guarantee (Guaranteed Second Day Air)

 Compare the shipping rates by weight to find the best shipping rates for candles.
 You can simplify the rate comparison process with our free shipping rate calculator.
 You can also search all rates for each courier site individually.

-Shipping insurance protects shippers from lost, stolen, or damaged packages.
+Shipping insurance protects shippers from lost, stolen or damaged packages.
 An estimated 5-15% of shipments suffer these common delivery issues.
-Even though major shipping companies are usually reliable, there is still the possibility that your package could be lost or damaged.
+Even though significant shipping companies are usually reliable, there is still the possibility that your package could be lost or damaged.

-You can purchase shipping insurance from your courier or from Easyship.
-Easyship, unlike couriers, uses third-party shipping insurance which pays more claims than USPS, UPS, FedEx.
+You can purchase shipping insurance from your courier or Easyship.
+Easyship, unlike couriers, uses third-party shipping insurance, which pays more claims than USPS, UPS, FedEx.

 Carole Brooks has been making candles for many years.
 She loves to create candles of all different types and for all different purposes.
 Here she shares her experience and knowledge.
 Carole is a graduate of Texas A&M University.